QoifoQ/linyiqi.github.io/_pages/about.md

 # About me

-My name is Richard Lin (林亦麒, Yiqi Lin).
+My name is Yiqi Lin (林亦麒).
 I'm a 4-th (final) year Ph.D. candidate in Statistics, [Department of Statistics](https://www.sta.cuhk.edu.hk/default.aspx) at [The Chinese University of Hong Kong](https://www.cuhk.edu.hk), where I am currently supervised by [Chair/Prof. Xinyuan Song](https://www.sta.cuhk.edu.hk/peoples/xysong/) in Dept. STAT, and co-supervised by [Prof. Qingliang Fan](https://www.econ.cuhk.edu.hk/econ/en-gb/people/faculty?view=faculty&id=qlfan) in Dept. Econ.
 Previously, I was a Doctoral Visiting Researcher in [Department of Statistics](https://www.stats.ox.ac.uk/) at the [University of Oxford](https://www.ox.ac.uk/) and cooperated with the eminent economist & statistician [Prof. Frank Windmeijer](https://www.stats.ox.ac.uk/all-people/professor-frank-windmeijer/) on causal inference topic of instrumental variable.

 My main area of research is High-Dimension Statistics, Causal Inference, and Bayesian Statistics.
 My goal in research is to develop statistical methods with *reliable theoretical support*, *good empirical performance* as well as *an efficient practical algorithm* for real world problems.